zencart/documentation/content/user/payment/authorizenet_cim.md

 1. Login to your Zen Cart Admin
 2. Go to Modules
 3. Go to Payment
-4. Select Authorize.net AIM and click Install
+4. Select New Credit Card (authorizenet_cim) and click Install
 5. Enter your Login ID and Transaction Key as recorded earlier
 6. Configure the rest of the settings as desired: